tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 You'll also notice that we make use of the helper function `redirect()`.
 We used this back in the [chapter on creating forms](#section-forms-addpage), and it simply tells the client's browser to redirect to the URL that you provide as an argument.
 Note that this will return a HTTP status code of `302`, which denotes a redirect, as opposed to an status code of `200` (success).
 See the [Django documentation on redirection](https://docs.djangoproject.com/en/2.1/topics/http/shortcuts/#redirect) to learn more.

-Finally, we use another Django method called `reverse` to obtain the URL of the Rango application.
+Finally, we use `reverse()` again to obtain the URL of the Rango application.
 This looks up the URL patterns in Rango's `urls.py` module to find a URL called `rango:index`, and substitutes in the corresponding pattern.
 This means that if we subsequently change the URL mapping, our new view won't break.

 Django provides all of these functions and classes.
 As such, you'll need to import them.
 The following `import` statements must now be added to the top of `rango/views.py`.